Dear readers of ADxS.org, please forgive the disruption.

 Heart rate variability (HRV) in ADHD

-Heart rate variability (HRV) is also called heart rate variability.
+Heart rate variability (HRV) is also known as heart rate variability.

 The heart regulates blood pressure through small fluctuations in pulse rate.
-The better the heart can regulate blood pressure by small extensions or reductions in the time between two beats, the better the blood pressure is optimally balanced.
+The better the heart can regulate blood pressure by slightly lengthening or shortening the time between two beats, the better the blood pressure is balanced.
 This balancing ability of the heart is measured as HRV.

 1. Heart rate variability (HRV)

-It has been established that the adaptability of the heart to small fluctuations in blood pressure, measured as heart rate variability, is a highly significant marker of stress.
+It is certain that the heart’s ability to adapt to small fluctuations in blood pressure, measured as heart rate variability, is a highly significant marker for stress.
 The higher the heart rate variability (HRV), the lower the stress level.
-Many thousands of years ago, Chinese physicians already knew that patients whose hearts beat like clockwork in an absolutely uniform rhythm, i.e. have a very low to non-existent HRV, are seriously ill.
+Many thousands of years ago, Chinese doctors already knew that patients whose heart beats like clockwork in an absolutely constant rhythm, i.e. who have a very low to non-existent HRV, are seriously ill.

-HRV is the standard measurement tool for the activity of the parasympathetic nervous system, which is part of the autonomic nervous system.1
+HRV is the standard measuring instrument for the activity of the parasympathetic nervous system, which is part of the autonomic nervous system.4

-ADHD shows decreased heart rate variability (HRV), indicating decreased stress regulation capacity of the autonomic (vegetative) nervous system.234567891011
+ADHD is characterized by reduced heart rate variability (HRV), which indicates a reduced stress regulation capacity of the autonomic (vegetative) nervous system 5 6 7 8 9 10 11 12 1 13 141

-Heart rate variability can be measured by several parameters.
+Heart rate variability can be measured using various parameters.

 1.1.
 RMSSD